I’m living and working outside of Queensland or overseas

-- provide evidence that you have a minimum of 2 years’ work experience.
-More experience may be required for certain occupations.
+- provide evidence that you have a minimum of 2 years’ post-qualification work experience in your nominated occupation.
+More experience may be required for certain occupations

-- commit to living and working in Queensland for two years.
+- commit to living and working in Queensland for two years from visa grant

 Step 1: Review your eligibility criteria, visa conditions and document checklist on the DIBP website and the BSMQ website.
 Ensure you meet both DIBP criteria and BSMQ criteria, and have all your documentation (including proof of registration if required for your particular occupation) ready before you apply.